shramadeepd/iitd/README.md

 ```
 pytest tests_self.py
 ```
-Test mentioned in repo has version issue with tesseract as it was not supporting the python3 so ihave implemented the test with pytesseract and tried to achieve the same output :
+Test mentioned in repo has version issue with tesseract as it was not supporting the python3 so i have implemented the same test with pytesseract and tried to achieve the same output ( the annoted images ) :
 ```
 python test.py
 ```
-Docker image for the code :
+Docker image for the code (might show error) :
 ```
 docker pull shramadeepd/flask-ocr-app:v1.0
 ```